Ruth Langdon Inglis

-Ruth Langdon Inglis (December 17, 1927 – December 15, 2005) was a journalist and author.
+Ruth Langdon Inglis (December 17, 1927 – December 15, 2005) was an American journalist and author.
 She is known for her books about child-rearing.

 Early life

 Ruth Filer Langdon was born in Mukden, Manchuria, to William Russell Langdon, an American diplomat and Japanese scholar, and Laura Filer, later to become an Oriental art dealer.
 In 1949, Ruth Langdon graduated with a degree in English literature from Barnard College in New York City.

 Career

 Langdon joined her parents in Singapore, and worked as a cub reporter for the Straits Times.
 She then took a posting with the Continental Daily Mail in Paris.

 In 1952, Langdon married Englishman Keith Woodeson, who worked for the Continental Daily Mail in Italy.
 The couple had one daughter, born in Boston.

 Ruth worked at New York's Sarah Lawrence College, in the publicity department.
 She and Woodeson were divorced in 1957.
 The next year she married Brian Inglis, an Anglo-Irish journalist and broadcaster.
 Inglis was later appointed editor of The Spectator, and Ruth wrote a column for the paper under the pseudonym Leslie Adrian.
 In 1963, after the birth of the couple's son, she wrote a cultural profile of British youth, "Britain’s Cautious Generation", which was published in The New Leader.

 In the mid-1960s, Inglis took a position as an interviewer for Nova magazine.
 She later began to write opinions, travel features and personality profiles for Nova, The Observer, and other magazines.

 In 1962, Inglis provided public relations for the prize-winning documentary The Black Fox.
 She later researched and wrote about social issues in The Facts Are These (1969).

 Inglis separated from Brian Inglis in 1972, and was divorced in 1974.
 She met the Canadian writer Eric Burdick, long a resident of Ireland and the UK; they lived together for the next two decades.

 In 1976 Inglis took a position at the Daily Express as a feature writer, and later a writer on the women's page.
 She wrote about a variety of topics, including single parenthood, domestic violence, child abuse, child development and education.